soarlab/paf/README.md

 For example, <benchmark-path> can be *benchmarks/benchmarks_gaussian/Filters1_gaussian.txt*.

-#### Run PAF on a set of benchmarks of intersets one by one
+#### Run PAF on a set of benchmarks
-In case you want to run PAF one by one on a set of benchmarks, the command line is very similar to the one for a single input program.
+In case you want to run PAF on a set of benchmarks, the command line is very similar to the one for a single input program.
-You just need to give the path to the folder where the input programs are, and PAF is going to process one by one the input files in the folder.
+You just need to give the path to the folder where the input programs are, and PAF is going to process them one by one.

 For example, the following command line